steve-ad-s/crypto-dictionary/candlesticks/ThreeInsideUp.md

 The Three Inside Up pattern is fundamentally a confirmed Bullish Harami.

 - **Three Inside Down:** This is the direct bearish counterpart.
-The [[Three_Inside_Down]] is a confirmed Bearish Harami that appears at the top of an uptrend and signals a bearish reversal.
+The [[ThreeInsideDown]] is a confirmed Bearish Harami that appears at the top of an uptrend and signals a bearish reversal.
 - **Bullish Harami:** The Three Inside Up pattern contains the [[Bullish_Harami]].
 The Harami is a sign of potential reversal, while the Three Inside Up is the confirmation of that reversal.
-- **Morning Star:** This pattern is similar in psychology to the [[Morning_Star]].
+- **Morning Star:** This pattern is similar in psychology to the [[MorningStar]].
 Both are three-candle bullish reversal patterns that show a transition from bearishness to indecision to bullishness.
 The Morning Star is often considered slightly stronger due to the gap down of its middle candle.